 - It enables you to communicate what you're doing in a compelling way before you have anything physical to show (e.g. a product).
 People buy into compelling visions.
 They'll engage with you and your idea in a way that allows you to validate the specifics to help your idea evolve.
-In particular, what real problem you're solving and which customer group has it the most.

 - It drives action, for you and the others who you want to get behind your cause.
 This has a lot to do with human physiology.
 Humans have a part of the brain called the Limbic System, which responds to emotional stimuli and drives humans to take action (e.g. flight or flight).
 If you're trying to sell anything to anyone (an idea, a product, a job opportunity, and investment opportunity), having a strong emotional stimuli will help to encourage the people you're targeting to take favourable action.
 People also need certainty of direction, which satisfies the more logical part of your brain and provides direction for the emotional energy.

 - It's the foundation for building your company's brand and culture.
 It gives you an idea of who you are, what you stand for, which are important influencers of both brand and culture.

 The key startup DNA variables: